oleiade/reflections/README.md

 reflections
 ===========

 Package reflections provides high level abstractions above the reflect library.

+Reflect library is very low-level and as can be quite complex when it comes to do simple things like accessing a structure field value, a field tag...

-It's purpose is to make developers life easier when it comes to introspect structs.
-It's API is freely inspired from python language (getattr, setattr, hasattr...) and provides an enhanced access to struct fields and tags.
+The purpose of reflections package is to make developers life easier when it comes to introspect structures at runtime.
+It's API is freely inspired from python language (getattr, setattr, hasattr...) and provides a simplified access to structure fields and tags.

 ## Installation